Fantineyjor/GTVelo/README.md

 Use the gtvelo package to initialize a VAE model with models.vae_model, train it with train_vae.py, and then infer RNA velocity with output_results for downstream trajectory analysis.

+Notebooks contains more detailed steps and code for each experiment
 ```
 notebook/
+├── fig1/
 ├── fig2/
 ├── fig3/
 │── fig4/